Multi-Objective Hyperparameter Optimization in Machine Learning -- An Overview: Objectives and applications

-The dimensionality of this space grows exponentially with the number of available features, which makes the optimization problem particularly challenging.
-Additionally, there may be complex interactions between features and hyperparameter configurations.
-Expensive evaluation like wrapper evaluation techniques raise the need for efficient search methods.
-Evolutionary algorithms (see Section~\ref{ssec:evolutionary_algorithms}) are widely used for feature selection due to their ability to handle complex search spaces,~\citep{abd2014review, xue2015survey}, but recent works have presented BO methods (see Section~\ref{ssec:model_based_optimization}) as a more efficient alternative~\citep{Bommert2020, binder2020mosmafs}.
-Aside from exploring one exemplary use case, we will highlight a few select examples of feature selection in the context of MOHPO.
-A comprehensive review with additional examples can be found in~\citet{altashi2020featureselreview} and specifically for Evolutionary Computation methods in~\citet{xue2015survey}\footnote{This work mainly includes works that reduce feature selection to a single-objective problem, but also several multi-objective approaches.}.
-We highlight two works in the scope of multi-objective feature selection. \citet{Bommert2017} state feature selection as a MOHPO problem with three objectives: predictive performance, number of features selected, and stability of feature selection.
+\citet{Bommert2017} state feature selection as a MOHPO problem with three objectives: predictive performance, number of features selected, and stability of feature selection.
 Furthermore, they provide a comprehensive comparison of stability measures.
 They tune hyperparameters of the underlying ML pipelines (feature filter plus classification learner) that are relevant to the sparseness objectives via random search to identify desirable trade-offs.
 All classification pipelines have been tuned w.r.t.\ the aforementioned three criteria.
 In the next step, all configurations that are not within a 5\% tolerance of the best predictive performance identified so far are discarded.
-The remaining configurations are shown in Figure~\ref{fig:stability} for an exemplary dataset.

-The figure demonstrates one takeaway message of the benchmark: In comparison with the single-criterion tuning approach (marked by the triangle in Figure~\ref{fig:stability}), the multi-objective approach additionally reveals hyperparameter settings that yield models with comparable or even better performance.
-At the same time, these additional identified model configurations require fewer features, and the feature selection is more stable. \citet{binder2020mosmafs} recently showed that model-based optimization - even more than evolutionary approaches - offer great performance enhancement compared to random search, which was used in~\citet{Bommert2017}.
+In comparison with a single-criterion (predictive performance) tuning approach, the multi-objective approach additionally reveals hyperparameter settings that yield models with comparable or even better performance.
+At the same time, these additional identified model configurations require fewer features, and the feature selection is more stable \citep{Bommert2017}.
+A comprehensive review with additional examples can be found in~\citet{altashi2020featureselreview} and specifically for Evolutionary Computation methods in~\citet{xue2015survey}\footnote{This work mainly includes works that reduce feature selection to a single-objective problem, but also several multi-objective approaches.}.